The Golden Ratio: A Proportion Reference for Faces

 The Golden Ratio in Human Faces

-Eye Position: In the "perfect" face, the distance from the top of the head to the eyes is approximately 1.618 times the distance from the eyes to the bottom of the chin.
+Eye Position: Some guides compare the distance from the top of the head to the eyes with the distance from the eyes to the chin.

-Mouth to Eyes: The distance between the mouth and eyes compared to the length of the face often approximates φ.
+Mouth to Eyes: The distance between the mouth and eyes can be used as one visual balance cue.

 Beyond Facial Features